ZacharyPatten/Towel/README.md

 Towel is a C# .Net Standard libary intended to add much needed functionality that is missing in C# as well as redesign some aspects to bring the language up to modern standards.

+*Note: Many features are coded and working, but Towel is still in heavy development.
+It should be ready for its first release later this year.*

 ## Continuous Integration

 Build Status [![Build Status](https://dev.azure.com/ZacharyPatten/Towel/_apis/build/status/ZacharyPatten.Towel?branchName=master)](https://dev.azure.com/ZacharyPatten/Towel/_build/latest?definitionId=1&branchName=master)